atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Wo B URN to Lady Charlotte mordenj
 After all that I have offered in my own defence to no purpose; after all the sruitless Solicitations of my friends, why Should I disturb you, lady Charlotte, by putting you in mind of a man, who has rendered himself So very exceptionable, and who will not exist long enough to give you much more trouble?
 However, as your good opinion of me is absolutely necessary to my peace, I cannot readily give up all pretensions to it. — I cannot help willing to recover that inestimable blesling, which I lately ■ -- -- 1 fully believe, enjoyed. — Fool— — man! to forseit it by a behaviour, for which there is So poor an apology to be made.
-You told Mr. Wilmot, the other day, madam “that I could not poltibly have any inducement to behave in the manner I did, knowing that you would be offended vvith it.” — It is true I did, imagine, and sincerely hope, indeed, that you would be angry with, me, as I had, till this last unfortunate event, no apprehensions but about your too hastily yielding to my wishes J -- -- -- not from any observed impropriety in your conduct, but from my having found all the women
+You told Mr. Wilmot, the other day, madam "that I could not poltibly have any inducement to behave in the manner I did, knowing that you would be offended vvith it." — It is true I did, imagine, and sincerely hope, indeed, that you would be angry with, me, as I had, till this last unfortunate event, no apprehensions but about your too hastily yielding to my wishes J -- -- -- not from any observed impropriety in your conduct, but from my having found all the women